raganwald/raganwald.github.com/_posts/2016-12-27-recursive-data-structures.md

 };
 ```

-`divideSquareIntoQuadrants` is all about extracting quadrant squares from a bigger square, and while we've done our best to make it readable, it is rather busy.
+`divideSquareIntoRegions` is all about extracting region squares from a bigger square, and while we've done our best to make it readable, it is rather busy.
 Likewise, here's the same thing in `rotateAndCombineArrays`:

 ```javascript
 const rotateAndCombineArrays = ([upperLeft, upperRight, lowerRight, lowerLeft]) => {